 What does HACCP certification cost?
 It sounds like a simple question, but the answer is more complex than you may think.
 In a nutshell, expenses typically vary depending on a few factors.
 These include:

 - Which organization or entity is undertaking the HACCP audit?

 - The kind of enterprise you own.

-- What the rectification cost will be if an auditor finds your establishment is not in compliance with one or more of the industry’s regulations?
+- What will the rectification cost be if an auditor finds your establishment does not comply with one or more of the industry’s regulations?

 Let’s explore HACCP certification, its regulators, what audit processes entail, and finally, answer the question: How Much Does a HACCP Plan Cost?
-Of course, we also have an HACCP training package that can put you on the right track as well.
+Of course, we also have a HACCP training package to put you on the right track.